uikit/uikit-site/docs/pages/drop.md

 ## Offset

-To define a custom offset between the drop container and the toggle, add the `offset: 10` option with a value for the offset, measured in pixels.
+To define a custom offset between the drop container and the toggle, add the `offset` option with a value for the offset, measured in pixels.

 ```html
 <div uk-drop="offset: 80"></div>